 - Objective Statement

 - Personal Information

-Normally, work experience comes in after Strengths.
-But we wanted to bring the certifications to the forefront in order to drive home the point that the candidate has all the required qualifications.
+Normally, work experience comes after Strengths.
+In our resume example, we wanted to bring the certifications to the forefront.
+This way, we are highlighting that the candidate has the required qualifications.

 Entry Level Respiratory Therapist Resume

-For a student or new grad respiratory therapist resume, the functional format would work to your advantage.
+For a student or new grad respiratory therapist resume, the functional format would be the best.
 The structure of your resume should be as follows:

 - Contact Information